 The mind is the intellectual part of the soul

 The will is the voluntary part of the soul

 The man Job

 Why “ten words”?

 "This lively and accessible work should awaken or reawaken many Catholics to the glories of their Church as a beacon of faith and reason.
 It’s a real contribution to the New Evangelization."

 Former US Ambassador to the Holy See,

-ical Academy of Social Sciences
+President Pontifical Academy of Social Sciences

 “After a lifetime in the academy, I am convinced that the highest priority in the New Evangelization is intellectual evangelization, and specifically, apologetics – answering the major questions which so deeply concern our young people: Does God exist?
 Are we mere matter?
 Is there a conflict between the bible and science?
 Does evolution have to be rejected?
 What is happiness?
 Are we really free?
 How can suffering be reconciled with a loving God?